sportsdataverse/wehoop/README.md

 <!-- badges: end -->

 `wehoop` is an R package for working with women’s college and professional basketball data.
+The package has functions to access **live play by play and box score** data from ESPN with shot locations when available.

 A scraping and aggregating interface for ESPN’s women’s college basketball and WNBA statistics.
 It provides users with the capability to access the API’s game play-by-plays, box scores, standings and results to analyze the data for themselves.

 ## Installation